Steve Oakes from our Main Library is back with another great nature/travel post!

 More images and information will be presented as part of the author’s public program at the Main Library tentatively scheduled for March 2021.

-“North to the Future” is the motto for the state of Alaska and if driving is your preferred method to travel there, I strongly recommend taking the “Milepost” publication with you.
-Although you could check it out from your local library (hoping to save some money in the process), compared to all the other costs associated with the trip, the price for the latest edition would be miniscule.
-There is a reason it is renowned for being the “bible of the northland,” and aside from the wealth of information it contains, it is a great source of entertaining reading in, and of itself.
+“North to the Future” is the motto for the state of Alaska, and if driving is your preferred method to travel there, I strongly recommend taking the “Milepost” publication with you.
+Although you could check it out from your local library (hoping to save some money in the process), compared to all the other costs associated with the trip, the price for the latest edition would be minuscule.
+There is a reason it is renowned for being the “bible of the northland,” and aside from the wealth of information, it contains, it is a great source of entertaining reading in and of itself.
 However, before you buy a copy, checkout the library copy as research material for your planning phase of the trip.

 Postscript: It wasn’t until October that I had my first bald eagle sighting.
 Since the biggest part of their diet is fish, there are very few bald eagles around Denali NP.
-However, in the interior of the state, there are plenty of clear rivers, streams, lakes and ponds sustaining healthy eagle populations, just not many around Denali.
-At Denali NP, there are so few fish, a fishing license is not required within the original boundaries.
+However, in the interior of the state, there are plenty of clear rivers, streams, lakes, and ponds sustaining healthy eagle populations, just not many around Denali.
+At Denali NP, there are so few fish that a fishing license is not required within the original boundaries.
 Denali’s streams and rivers contain a significant amount of glacial silt in the water.
-Such conditions do not provide enough oxygen to pass over the gills of the fish, therefore the fish population is small (Wonder Lake is the exception).
+Such conditions do not provide enough oxygen to pass over the gills of the fish; therefore, the fish population is small (Wonder Lake is the exception).
 Occasionally a bald eagle will pass through, but as far as eagles go, one is more likely to see Golden Eagles than Bald Eagles.

-In my return trip to Ohio, I decided to take the Alaska Marine Highway System.
+On my return trip to Ohio, I decided to take the Alaska Marine Highway System.
 To facilitate transportation to remote areas along a portion of Alaska’s coast, the state has owned and operated a fleet of ferry boats since 1948.
 I planned to catch a ferry in Haines, Alaska, a two days drive from Anchorage (750 miles), with a passage through a small part of Canada (that’s right, to leave the state, I had to leave the country!
 How wild is that?)
 Luckily for me, at the edge of Haines is the Chilkat Bald Eagle Preserve.
-The 49,320 acre Preserve is an important wintering area for eagles with as many as 5,000 eagles present at the peak of winter.
-And, the only road into Haines (the Haines Highway), borders the preserve.
-When I saw my first bald eagle, I was so excited I nearly wrecked my truck trying to slow down and pull off the road.
-As I came to a stop, (hoping I didn’t lose my sighting), I discovered another, then another and another.
+The 49,320-acre Preserve is an important wintering area for eagles, with as many as 5,000 eagles present at the peak of winter.
+And, the only road into Haines (the Haines Highway) borders the preserve.
+When I saw my first bald eagle, I was so excited I nearly wrecked my truck, trying to slow down and pull off the road.
+As I came to a stop (hoping I didn’t lose my sighting), I discovered another, then another, and another.
 They were all over the place!
 I nearly wet my pants.
 I breathed a sigh of relief.

 - NASA – Sebastian Saarloos